TianIEee/Tianyiw.github.io/_pages/about.md

 MA in Education (2018-2019), University of Durham, UK

-BA in English (2014-2018), BA in Law (Combined degress), Hohai University, Nanjing, China
+BA in English, BA in Law (Combined degress), Hohai University, Nanjing, China (2014-2018)

 Research Projects
 ======
-Cross-sectional studies in reading and spelling development in Chinese
+Cross-sectional studies in reading and spelling development in Chinese (one paper was submitted to a journal publication)

 Clinical interventions (based on visual attention span) to children and adult with reading difficulty